lennardv2/hey-chatgpt-cli/README.md

-# hey - CLI assistant for Linux, Windows, and OSX, powered by ChatGPT API
+# hey - ChatGPT cli assistant for the terminal

 Hey is a powerful chatbot for the command line that uses ChatGPT to generate commands based on natural language input.